acampove/rx_run3/README.md

 ```

 The `-u` flag will update the config file if its LFN is already in the grid.
-THe `-p` flat passes the path to the config to be uploaded.
+The `-p` flat passes the path to the config to be uploaded.

 # Save lists of PFNs